Professional Opportunities & Resources

 American Psychiatric Association Current Procedural Terminology (CPT) Code Changes for 2013

-Major changes to the codes in the Psychiatry section of the AMA’s manual on Current Procedural Terminology (CPT) become effective effective January 1, 2013.
+Major changes to the codes in the Psychiatry section of the AMA’s manual on Current Procedural Terminology (CPT) became effective on January 1, 2013.

 Association contacts for more information